 B. The ASUW Vice President will notify the person with the next highest number of votes as soon as a Senator’s resignation, permanent absence or incapacity takes place.
 The person notified will have two school days to accept or refuse the Senate position.
 Upon acceptance, the person will be sworn in at the next ASUW Senate meeting.
 In the event of refusal, the same procedure will be followed with the next available candidate.
 This process will include write-in candidates, if applicable.

-C. In the event that a vacancy occurs and the list of eligible candidates from the preceding Election has been exhausted, Steering Committee will begin an application and interview process to fill the vacant seat.
+C. If a vacancy occurs and the list of eligible candidates from the preceding Election has been exhausted, Steering Committee will direct an ASUW Executive to begin an application and election process to fill the vacant seat.

 As soon as possible after the vacancy occurs, a call for applicants will be made to the affected College with the application period lasting two (2) weeks from the time of initial notice.

-At the close of the application period, Steering Committee, with the aid of the ASUW Adviser, will review the applications for eligibility (see ASUW Elections Policy.)
+At the close of the application period, the ASUW Adviser, will review the applications for a candidates eligibility as stipulated by the ASUW Election Policy.

-All those meeting initial eligibility requirements will be contacted with an interview time.
-Interviews will be conducted no later than two (2) weeks after the close of the application period.
+All those meeting initial eligibility requirements will be contacted and given the official guidelines and timeline of the vacancy election.

-After all interviews have been conducted, Steering Committee will debate and vote on which candidate shall be granted the seat.
-If no candidate receives a majority, then all but the two leading candidates are removed from consideration, and a second vote is taken.
+Candidates will have one full week to campaign within their respective college.
+All allocations for campaigning shall not exceed $50.00 with a expense report being delivered to the ASUW main office the Tuesday following the voting period.

+Senate Vacancy Elections will be held in a respective college for one day, 8am to 5pm, to all students in a college eligible to vote, in a manner consistent with the ASUW Election Policy.

-The Steering Chairperson will notify the chosen applicant as soon as possible after a decision has been made.
+The ASUW Vice President will notify the chosen candidate as soon as possible after an election concludes.
 Upon acceptance, the candidate will be sworn in at the next ASUW Senate Meeting.

+All Senate Vacancy elections shall follow the above outlines procedures, and adhere as closely as possible to the policies outlinesd in the ASUW Elections Policy.